tioannid/geordfbench/README.md

 GeoRDFBench's runtime was created to support:
-- `RDF store integration`: fast integration of new or updated RDF stores by incorporating the common logic of working with RDF repositories through anyone of the common RDF Java Frameworks: OpenRDF Sesame, Eclipse RDF4J, Apache Jena.
+- `RDF store integration`: fast integration of new or updated RDF stores by
+<ins>incorporating the common logic of working with RDF repositories through any
+of the well-known RDF Java Frameworks</ins>: **OpenRDF Sesame**, **Eclipse RDF4J**, **Apache Jena**.
-- `Benchmark specification Ser/Der`: easy construction of GeoSPARQL/SPARQL
+- `Benchmark specification Ser/Der`: easy construction of **GeoSPARQL/SPARQL
-benchmark specifications and even easier serialization/deserialization of these JSON specification files, increasing the reusability of these specifications and equally important improving the repeatability of experiments and confidence on experiment results.
+benchmark specifications** and even easier **serialization/deserialization of these JSON** specification files, increasing the **reusability of these specifications** and equally important improving the **repeatability of experiments** and **confidence on experiment results**.

-Current limitations include the non automatic serialization/deserialization of the benchmark environment (host, os, RDF store components) and the lack of support for distributed RDF stores.
+Current limitations include the *non automatic serialization/deserialization of the benchmark environment (host, os, RDF store components) specifications* and the *lack of support for distributed RDF stores*.